Law & Order: Criminal Intent: Cast and characters

-Seasons 1 and 2
+Seasons 1–2

 On September 30, 2001, NBC premiered the show, starring Vincent D'Onofrio as Detective Robert Goren, a junior detective in the Major Case Squad who has a degree in psychology and has a knack for solving difficult crimes, and Kathryn Erbe as his partner, Detective Alexandra Eames, a veteran detective from an NYPD family who initially resists her partner's eccentric style, but grows to understand him as the series progresses.
 Before joining the NYPD Goren was a Special Agent with the United States Army's Criminal Investigations Division.
 Jamey Sheridan plays Captain James Deakins; although Deakins's first priority is the success of criminal investigations, he is often forced to rein in and protect his more maverick detectives, especially Goren and later Logan, to manage the bad publicity they occasionally attract.
 While this creates some friction between Deakins and his detectives, for the most part they respect his professional judgment and authority.
 Courtney B. Vance's Assistant District Attorney Ron Carver is frequently in conflict with all the detectives because they tend to rely on hunches and instinct, when he wants more hard evidence.
 Despite this conflict, however, he has a strong working relationship with both teams.